VirtusLab/tips/src/assets/tips/dependency-management.md

 Modern dependency management systems can be (roughly, many shades in-between exist) divided into 2 major groups based on the answer to the question: <br/>
-**Should dependency of package X be provided to/shipped with package X in the exact versions required by X**? ![](package) <br/>
+**Should all dependencies of package X be provided to/shipped with package X in the exact versions required by X**? ![](package) <br/>
 This is in fact pretty similar to: **can any package Y live in the runtime environment in 2+ different versions**? ![a](twins-parrot)